Master of Science in Palliative Care

 Palliative Care Career Outlook

 The key outcome of the MSPC program is equipping you to support and provide excellent palliative care programs in your community.
-The master’s program in palliative care is designed to prepare a broad array of providers — physicians, physician assistants, pharmacists, social workers, spiritual care providers, psychologists, therapists, counselors, child life specialists, death doulas and ethicists — to be Palliative Care (PC) Community Specialists.
+The master’s program in palliative care is designed to prepare a broad array of professionals — physicians, physician assistants, pharmacists, social workers, spiritual care professional, psychologists, therapists, counselors, child life specialists, death doulas and ethicists — to be Palliative Care (PC) Community Specialists.

 PC Community Specialists provide high quality palliative consultation and care to patients and families in their own communities, giving them the choice of treatment outside an academic tertiary medical center.
 PC Community Specialists represent secondary palliative care.
 In this comprehensive program, they are: